Charles-Chrismann/dynamic-readme/README.md

 add wordle custom response in case of bad submission (too long/ invalid)

-add wordle responve include wordle tab
+add wordle responve include wordle

+add wordle way to submit a new guess as a response of an issue

 add display scoreboard for gab